 The activities of the Academy of Finland, the National Archives of Finland, the Institute for the Languages of Finland and the National Repository Library are financed from the national Budget.
 Additionally, some of the activities of the Institute for the Languages of Finland and, to help promote science, some of the Academy of Finland's research appropriations derive from betting and lottery proceeds.

 Academy of Finland's role in science policy

 The Academy of Finland is a major source for funding in scientific research.
 The Academy’s task is to improve the quality and appreciation of Finnish basic research with research funding based on competitive bidding.
 The Academy finances diverse basic research, which paves the way for innovative applied research and the utilisation of new data.
 Most of the Academy's financing is channelled to research carried out at universities.
-The Academy also handles the administration of EU research programmes and international research organisations in cooperation with the Finnish Funding Agency for Innovation (Tekes).
+The Academy also handles the administration of EU research programmes and international research organisations in cooperation with Business Finland.